Partap Sharma: Zen Katha

 The Zen Katha of Bodhidharma is a historical play about the founder of zen who was also a master of martial arts.
 Revered in China, Okinawa and Japan, the Indian monk Bodhidharma was, till the writing, performance and publication of this play, almost forgotten in his homeland India.

 It tells the story of how Bodhidharma, born a prince in South India in the fifth century, had to discover ways to excel at unarmed combat because the royal Pallavas prided themselves on their wrestling skills.
 The Prince became a monk and fled from the demands of a throne to China, but could not so easily escape the woman who loved him.

 Sammy!

-The irrepressible 'Mahatma' in Gandhi is the Inner Voice he could not ignore.
-This intricately crafted play portrays Gandhi's journey from a tongue-tied lawyer to a shrewd politician and finally the Mahatma (Great Soul).
-Set against the dramatic background of India's struggle for freedom, this outstanding play surprises our expectation at every turn of the story.
-Full of humour and style, the play makes past events seem like present gossip and the audience is transported deeper within themselves.
+The play Sammy! portrays Gandhi's journey from a tongue-tied lawyer to a shrewd politician and finally the Mahatma (Great Soul).
+It is set against the dramatic background of India's struggle for freedom.